 Kern County EIR

 The Kern County EIR, which is in process and expected to be released in March or April, will offer a comprehensive review of oilfield activities in an area where over three-quarters of California’s oil and gas is produced and where over ninety percent of well stimulation activities occur.
 Unlike the programmatic statewide EIR, the Kern County EIR is a project-level EIR that supports an amendment to the Kern County zoning ordinance and future permitting activities undertaken pursuant to that ordinance.
 The Kern County EIR is not limited to well stimulation treatments, but evaluates all oilfield activities.

 well stimulation’s Safe Track Record

 “You want to spend your effort on the places where you’re going to save the most water at the least cost.
 You should go after problems that really matter and not go after the de minimis things where it’s rhetorically convenient.”

 Director Jay Lund

 Center for Watershed Sciences, University of California, Davis

-“In no case have we made a definitive determination that the fracking process has caused chemicals to enter groundwater.”
+“In no case have we made a definitive determination that the well stimulation process has caused chemicals to enter groundwater.”